eduardBi/python-exe-and-obfuscate/README.md

 # How To Use

+### Start default project
+To run default example just run path/to/build_exe.py and you will be needed cv2 library then after the end of script you will get app.exe inside (`source_for_exe/dist2/app`). after that you can run this app.exe.

 ### Handling Non-Python Imports
 Inside the `config_definer` folder, you can add `not_python_imports`.
 These could be **pictures, videos, or other non-Python files**.
 Any files that **do not** have a `.py` extension belong here.